 We left the restaurant and went back to the storeroom.
-I copied the evidence file, then erased it on the hard drive, using a line command.
-I knew the Senator's people would be looking for it, I didn't want them to think that I had seen the file.
-I put it in the duffel I had gotten from the embassy and then we left, headed towards the center of town.
+I copied the evidence file, then erased it on the hard drive, using a line command to make sure it was wiped.
+I knew the Senator's people would be looking for it, I didn't want them to think that I was aware of the file.
+I took the duffel I had gotten from the embassy and the card and we left, headed towards the center of town.

 Þora pointed me in the direction of Eymundssons and said "I'll get the stamp.
 The cards are downstairs.
 Make it quick."
-I picked out a goofy card in Icelandic, paid for it and wrote this on the inside:
+I grabbed the goofiest Icelandic card I could find, paid for it, then wrote this on the inside:

 "Come on, let's go.
 I haven't got all day." she said.
 The she was off, walking so fast that I almost had to jog to keep up with her.

 "And don't get any ideas about a repeat performance." she said.